 By Fergal Gleeson

-Five years ago organic and biodynamic winemaking might have seemed leftfield or faddish but jump forward to 2018 and you see an increasing number of converts to sustainable agriculture in Margaret River.
+Five years ago organic and biodynamic winemaking might have seemed leftfield or faddish but jump forward and you see an increasing number of converts to sustainable agriculture in Margaret River.
 We spoke to three of the regions wineries in various stages of their organic winemaking journey!

 Voyager Estate is one of the region’s leading wineries, establishing their vineyards in 1978.
 Well known for their Cape Dutch style tasting room and the extensive rose garden they caused quite a stir when they recently announced their move to become a certified organic winery.